-Notes: Net book values for land and buildings are reported in units of 1,000 JPY ( $\approx 10$ USD).
+Notes: Net book values for land and buildings are reported in units of 1,000 JPY (≈ 10 USD).
 Monetary values are rounded to the nearest 100,000 JPY.

 Suzuki also reports owning various warehouse facilities with a net book value of land of 130,000, a net book value of buildings of 516,000, and construction in progress of 50,000.
-In total, Suzuki rents $685,959 \ m^2$ in land and $2,198 \ m^2$ in buildings across its partially owned facilities, with the majority of rented space located in the Tokyo office.
-The firm also leases $321,018 \ m^2$ in land and $101,265 \ m^2$ in buildings to third parties.
-Unlike the previous two firm examples, Suzuki reports values for construction in progress, which is a non-depreciable component of PPE and real estate assets, for each of its seven facility locations.
+In total, Suzuki rents 685,959 m^2 in land and 2,198 m^2 in buildings across its partially owned facilities, with the majority of rented space located in the Tokyo office.
+The firm also leases 321,018 m^2 in land and 101,265 m^2 in buildings to third parties.
+Unlike the two preceding firm examples, Suzuki reports values for construction in progress, which is a non-depreciable component of PPE and real estate assets, for each of its seven facility locations.
 Overall, 36% of the net book value of Suzuki's geocoded real estate holdings (land + buildings + construction) and 66% of its employees are located in the vicinity of the HQ.